How to Rock Writing an Elevator Pitch

 5 Steps to Writing an Elevator Pitch

 Step two is to clarify.
 What makes your business unique?
-What do you have to offer that the rest of your industry is lacking?
+What do you have to offer that the rest of your industry lacks?
 Think about the things that make your job attractive, something that would be memorable to a person hearing about it for the first time.

 Step three is to ask yourself, why should someone care?
 Don’t mistake the elevator pitch as an excuse to boast about your accomplishments.
-If you’re not thinking about what you can offer others, they might not want to listen for very long.
+They might only want to listen briefly if you’re considering what you can offer others.

 Step four is to continue the conversation.
-You want to end with a question that relates to your pitch or your industry, such as “have you ever had that problem in your line of work?” or “is that a product/service you’ve ever needed?”
+You want to end with a question related to your pitch or your industry, such as “Have you ever had that problem in your line of work?” or “Is that a product/service you’ve ever needed?”

 Step five is to put these all together into one statement.
-Start with your hook, then introduce who you are and what you do.
+Start with your hook, then introduce yourself and what you do.
 Talk about your target audience and how you’re making a difference.
-Involve the participant by making it relevant to them, and end with a question (or another call-to-action, such as “contact me for a consultation,” if appropriate to the situation.)
+Involve the participants by making it relevant to them.
+End with a question (or another call-to-action, such as “contact me for a consultation,” if appropriate to the situation.)

 Coach Dave